 Select Import data.
 If you are importing a password protected .json file, enter the password into the Confirm vault import window that appears.

-After your data is imported, delete the import source file from your computer.
+After your data is imported, delete the exported data file from your computer.
 This will protect you in the event your computer is compromised.